AlexSkrypnyk/AlexSkrypnyk/README.md

 Hi 👋

-I'm a skilled Drupal Solutions Architect and DevOps Engineer with experience in delivering robust and scalable software solutions.
+I'm a Drupal Solutions Architect and DevOps Engineer with experience in delivering robust and scalable software solutions.

 You can learn more about my professional background and skills on my LinkedIn